vaibhavydv/PHP-Codes/README.md

 Page compression

-Clone repository and go to mt directory
+Clone repository and go to mt directory and provide permission to repo

+sudo chmod -R 777 .

 > fpdf.php is lib for html to pdf with footer and header